Multipacker/schedule/README.md

 ## TODO

-* Use `X-PUBLISHED-TTL` from source calendars to know when to evict the cache and regenerate calendars.
 * Implement recurrence rules.
-* Allow using multiple calendars as sources for one generated calendar.
 * Allow specifying common formatting rules at the calendar level so you don't have to repeat them per rule.
-* Allow more placeholders in format-strings.
+* Allow for more expressive formatting rules, like only including certain text if a field is present.